Electronic resonances in expanding non-neutral ultracold plasma: Introduction

-A plasma that lacks complete charge neutrality is characterized by intense intrinsic electric fields, and in high-current configurations, by intense intrinsic magnetic fields.
-This important area of physical research has evolved into a diverse and complex field of pure and applied plasma physics \cite{davidson2001physics}.
-Such a plasma, like an electrically neutral plasma, exhibits a wide range of collective properties.
-Beyond the purely scientific interest in plasma that does not have charge neutrality, there are many practical applications in areas as diverse as: studies of basic equilibrium, stability, and transport properties; high-intensity accelerators for application in power engineering and nuclear physics; astrophysical studies of large-scale isolated regions of non-neutral plasma in the magnetospheres of rotating neutron stars; development of sources of positrons and antiprotons for the production of antihydrogen.

-One of the relatively new areas of plasma physics in which complete charge neutrality is absent is ultracold plasma (UCP) (see reviews \cite{killian2007ultracold,lyon2016ultracold}).
-An experimental study of the UCP makes it possible to study the basic physical mechanisms of the processes occurring in any fully ionized plasma, both in case of stationary conditions and during its expansion.
-This is due to well controlled initial conditions and relatively slow expansion dynamics.
-In addition, only the Coulomb interaction between particles is significant in the UCP, while other interactions can be neglected.

-At present, a fairly large amount of experimental material has been obtained for the UCP of various elements (Xe, Sr, Rb, Ca) and with various values of density, number of particles, and initial temperatures of electrons and ions.
-Many theoretical papers devoted to this topic have been published as well \cite{lyon2016ultracold}.
-Most of the experimental results for the UCP are associated with the study of ions.
-Various diagnostic methods have been developed for them, including optical methods for plasma of alkaline earth metals.
-Optical methods make it possible to observe alkaline earth metal ions during the experiment due to the fact that the transition to the first excited level is in the optical range for them.
-For the study of electrons, the number of available diagnostic methods is considerably less, and they are associated with the use of constant and alternate electric fields.
-In \cite{killian1999creation}, the process of electron evaporation, that is, the escape of a part of the electrons from the plasma cloud, was studied by means of a constant electric field in the xenon UCP.
-Results were obtained for the fraction of remaining electrons depending on the number of particles, on density and on the initial kinetic energy of electrons.
+Experimental study of ultracold plasma (UCP) makes it possible to find the basic physical mechanisms of the processes occurring in any fully ionized plasma, both in case of stationary conditions and during plasma expansion.
+This is due to the well-controlled initial conditions and relatively slow expansion dynamics.
+In addition, only the Coulomb interaction between particles is essential in the UCP, while other interactions can be neglected.
+At present, a fairly large amount of experimental data have been obtained for the UCP of various chemical elements (Xe, Sr, Rb, Ca) with various densities, various numbers of particles, and various initial temperatures of electrons and ions.
+Many theoretical papers devoted to this field have also been published (see reviews \cite{killian2007ultracold, lyon2016ultracold}).
+Most of the experimental results for the UCP are associated with the study of ions, for which various diagnostic methods, including optical methods, have been developed.
+For the study of electrons, diagnostic methods are associated with the use of constant and alternating electric fields.
+In \cite{killian1999creation, twedt2010electron}, the process of electron evaporation was studied by means of constant electric field in the xenon UCP, that is, the escape of a part of the electrons from the plasma cloud.